 The National Level

-The FEE EcoCampus is an international environmental education program with campuses participating from all over the globe.
-There are therefore national organisations that manage the program in each participating nation.
+The Eco-Campus is an international environmental education programme with campuses participating from all over the globe.
+There are national organisations that manage the programme in each participating nation.
 Each national organisation appoints a National Operator who is responsible for managing the programme.
-The FEE EcoCampus national operator provides assistance, and information, and eventually reviews the Campus’s progress and grants the Green Flag certification.
+The Eco-Campus national operator provides assistance, and information, and eventually reviews the Campus’s progress and grants the Green Flag award.

 On Campus: The Seven-Step Methodology

-Each campus must appoint one or more individuals who will champion the program on campus and implement the Seven-Step Methodology.
+Each campus must appoint one or more individuals who will champion the programme on campus and implement the Seven-Step Methodology.

 The Seven-Step Methodology is a blueprint that sets an agenda to be followed step by step to gain our internationally renowned Green Flag award.
 The methodology and programme are intended to be flexible enough to accommodate any campus and each step should be implemented to suit the campus capacity at the point of implementation.